luclemo/jekyll-starter/README.md

 You can think of this as the Goldilocks of starter projects and you can check it out here: [https://luclemo.github.io/jekyll-starter/](https://luclemo.github.io/jekyll-starter/)

-### OMG it's so ugly! 😱
+**OMG it's so ugly!** 😱

 Yup. that's the point.
 Now go make it gorgeous.

+---

 ## Features 🍬

 This is _not_ a theme.
 It's just a directory with some good starter bits:

-### A very basic file structure 📂
+### Super basic file structure 📂

+I've included a few things common to many projects:

-- I've included stuff nearly every project needs: a `404` and `about` page and useful config stuff.
+- `404` and `about` page
+- Navigation logic
+- Heavily commented config file and useful site data
-- Blog structure and permalinks are a pain to set up so I've included it.
+- Blog structure and permalinks.
 Don't want/need a blog it?
-Just delete the `_posts` directory and `blog.md` file.
+Just delete the `_posts` directory and `blog.html` file.
 Done.

 ### Minimal styling 🎨